 Is there a specific curriculum required for designated and integrated ELD instruction in an independent study program?
 (10/12/21)

 No. This requirement has not changed.
-LEAs still have the flexibility to determine the curriculum used for ELD instruction.
+Local educational agencies still have the flexibility to determine the curriculum used for ELD instruction.
 Recommendations for determining use of ELD curriculum follows:

 - Identify materials (sets of student text books, workbooks, etc.) to be used and/or send home.